 Pro Arts Consortium

-Boston Conservatory at Berklee is part of the Pro Arts Consortium, a collection of six Boston-based performing and visual arts colleges, including:
+Boston Conservatory at Berklee and Berklee College of Music are part of the Pro Arts Consortium, a collection of Boston-based performing and visual arts colleges, including:

 - Boston Architectural College